srea/AltSwiftUI/README.md

 1. In order for the library to internally store generic properties of a view, you need to provide a `viewStore` property initialized with an empty `ViewValues` for each view you create.

 2. To target backwards compatibility, opaque return types (`some View`) which is supported from iOS 13 are not used.
-Instead, explicity return types are used.
+Instead, explicitly return types are used.

 ### State and Rendering